Old Time Tiny House Trailers

 That said, I think some fenders for a lower floor over the main portions of the trailer, then a small lift – like a 5th wheel (but not as much) over the front axle can work really well.

 Second, build a little caster into the front axle or pivot.
 By putting the pivot pin in front of the axle, you gain stability.
-It will make the trailer more “tippy” when turning at drastic angles, so there needs to be some trade-off with how far the pivot is forward, but it’s an appropriate improvement.
+It will make the trailer more “tippy” when turning at drastic angles, so there needs to be some trade-off with how far the pivot is forward, but it is an appropriate improvement.

 None of these suggestions are much – just things to think about.
 There is value in this approach to tiny house trailers that makes a lot of sense.